Tezsure/Tezster-CLI/README.md

 tezster --version
 ```

-To list down all the tezster commands along with their description, run
+To list down all the tezster commands, run:

 ```
 tezster --help